vinod-lakhani/First-try/weleap-mockups/docs/LLM_QUESTION_LOGGING.md

 - ✅ or ❌ = Success or error
 - `[context]` = Which page/screen (e.g., `[savings-helper]`, `[financial-sidekick]`)
 - `Q: "..."` = The actual question text
+- `A: "..."` = The LLM's response (truncated if longer than 150 chars - full response in JSON)
 - `Status: success/error` = Response status
 - Timestamp = When the question was asked